mochi-hpc/mofka/docs/usage/topics.rst

 .. important::

-   The :code:`MOFKA_REGISTER_VALIDATOR` macro must be used to tell Mofka about the :code:`EnergyValidator` class.
+   The :code:`DIASPORA_REGISTER_VALIDATOR` macro must be used to tell Mofka about the :code:`EnergyValidator` class.
 Its first argument is the name by which we will refer to the class in user code (*"energy_validator"*), the second argument is the name of the class itself (*EnergyValidator*).